vikas0296/Vikas_66133/README.md

 3. Profiler.py: The file consists of a set of functions to compute the elapsed time.
 When it runs, it generates 20 additional files with .prof extension.
    The output if the "files.prof" is written to "log.txt"

-4. main_pgm.py: To start the program, one should run this file.
+4. Inputs.py: To start the program, one should run this file.
 Inputs are already embedded into the function.

 5. Piechart.py: In order to execute the Time analysis chart, this file can be used.
 The data has been collected from the log file using bash script

 6. Documents: Here, all the necessary images, screen shots, latex files have been placed.

-To run all the test cases, copy all test files in same folder and enter `PYTEST` command on the terminal.
+To run all the test cases, enter `PYTEST` command on the terminal.